bspratt/Arduino-PID-AutoTune-Library-ROBOT-C-Port/README.txt

- * Adapted for VEX ROBOT-C by Brian Pratt <brianstephenspratt@gmail.com>
+ * Adapted for VEX ROBOTC by Brian Pratt <brianstephenspratt@gmail.com>
  * Assumes that we're controlling rotation speed using a quad encoder
  * N.B. could be further simplified and warnings reduced (especially about doubles)
  * but I left a lot alone for ease of tracking any developments in the Arduino code